Final Inspection in the Clothing Industry: Importance and Key Steps

 • Are there excessive threads or is there poor trimming?

-• Are the collars, pockets, zippers or darts incorrectly sewn or panels misaligned?
+• Are the collars, pockets, zippers or darts incorrectly sewn or the panels misaligned?

 05 Fabric faults